A Balanced Calorie Diet (ABC Diet)

 CALORIES ARE NOT CREATED EQUAL

 The low fat diet dog foods refer to calories as though they all have the same value.
 They focus on the number rather than the quality.
 Surely there is a big difference between 500 calories of quality meat and fat versus 500 calories of grain or potato, especially in the way a dogs body reacts to them.
-When there is a balanced supply of protein, fat and carbohydrates the dog experiences fully satisfying nutrition and a feeling of satiation, of feeling full, that fat provides; something low fat, high carb foods do not do.
+When there is a balanced supply of protein, fat and carbohydrates the dog experiences fully satisfying nutrition and a feeling of satiation, of feeling full, that fat provides; something low fat, high carb foods do not.

 A simple method to judge your dogs ideal weight is to put your hands of both sides of your dogs rib cage, you should be able to feel the ribs but, standing about six feet away, not be able to see them.